SillyTavern/SillyTavern-Docs/Usage/st-script.md

 In an unnamed argument, it accepts a message index or inclusive range in the `start-finish` format.
 Ranges are inclusive!

 If the range is unsatisfiable, i.e. invalid index or more messages than exist are requested, then an empty string is returned.

+Messages that are hidden from prompt (denoted by the ghost icon) are excluded from the output.

 If you want to know the index of the latest message, use the `{{lastMessageId}}` macro, and `{{lastMessage}}` will get you the message itself.